OlivierLD/raspberry-coffee/GPS.sun.servo/README.md

 ```bash
  $ ./run
 ```
-This runs the class named `orientation.PanelOrienterV1`.
+This runs the class named `orientation.SunFlower`.

 This class takes the following parameters and system variables:
 ```